What Is Resveratrol?

 - L-theanine 100-200 mg (neuroplasticity support, stress resilience)

-Timing: Resveratrol + Lion’s mane + DHA with breakfast; NMN on empty stomach; phosphatidylserine with lunch; L-theanine with afternoon drink Duration: 12+ weeks minimum; indefinite for neuroprotection Mechanism: Coordinated brain aging prevention: SIRT1 neuroprotection, NAD+ restoration for neuronal function, BDNF-stimulated neuroplasticity, neuronal membrane health and fluidity, stress resilience Expected outcome: Improved cognitive function, enhanced memory formation, 30-40% reduction in cognitive decline trajectory, improved mood and stress resilience
+Timing: Resveratrol + Lion’s mane + DHA with breakfast; NMN on empty stomach; phosphatidylserine with lunch; L-theanine with afternoon drink Duration: 12+ weeks minimum; indefinite for neuroprotection Mechanism: Coordinated brain aging prevention: SIRT1 neuroprotection, NAD+ restoration for neuronal function, BDNF-stimulated neuroplasticity, neuronal membrane health and fluidity, stress resilience Expected outcome: Possible support for cognitive function and mood; any reduction in cognitive decline is not established in humans and should not be assumed to be a specific percentage

 Athletic Performance and Recovery Stack